 So we set up this Sons Of Issachar blog, the @FreedomARC Twitter account, and the Facebook Page.
-Later on we also began posting on Google+ and Pinterest, and added a YouTube channel, a Freedom Apostolic Resources website and our structured introduction to living in the dual realms of heaven and earth, the Engaging God programme.
+Later on we also began posting on Google+ and Pinterest, and added a YouTube channel, an improved website and our structured introduction to living in the dual realms of heaven and earth, the Engaging God programme.

 Here on the blog, 15 months in, we finally wrapped up Mike’s teaching on the Prophetic Timetable.
 That series closed with the 40 Characteristics of the Joshua Generation, which seem to have been widely shared and appreciated around the world.

 Towards the end of that, Mike began to open up some further revelation about how we can obtain access to the realms of heaven, and why we need to do so.
-In this next ‘Kingdom Realms’ series, we would like to explore some of that in more detail, and to encourage you as you read to step into the realms of heaven and experience this for yourself.
+In this next ‘Kingdom Realms’ series, we will explore some of that in more detail, and to encourage you as you read to step into the realms of heaven and experience this for yourself.

 Free Access to the Realms of Heaven

 When you first hear teaching about the heavenly realms you might find it rather challenging to begin with.
 You may never have heard anything quite like this in the church before.
 Don’t be surprised if your spirit starts to respond before your mind has caught up.
 It is easy to get confused, or bogged down by trying to make sense of it all from a logical point of view.
 Not to mention the fact that some of you are probably trying to work out if we have gone completely off the rails…